keyboard_arrow_up

 Profile Dripping

-Used to control drip and thickness.
-It relies on programmed positions, speeds and dwell times to alter the dip speeds of a tool or mandrel.
-It can be customized to work with both traditional moving tank designs and overhead dip systems.
+This system is used to regulate drip patterns and control coating thickness.
+Relying on pre-programmed positions, speeds, and dwell times, profile dripping adjusts the dip speeds of a tool or mandrel.
+Designed for versatility, it is compatible with both traditional moving tank designs and overhead dip systems, allowing for precise customization of final product dimensions.

 Strip Heater